wwest4/fit-hr-zones/README.md

 # fit-hr-zones

-## Install
+## Build

-Make sure you have npm and grunt installed, then:
+Make sure you have npm installed, then:

 ```
-npm install && grunt
+npm i && npm run gulp
 ```

-Then place the resulting files to an http server.